 While making new music is an exciting fresh step, Smith is also laying the groundwork for a long-term career, expanding her skill set for performance, production and business.
 Not just for herself, but also to lend those skills to her fellow Nova Scotia artists and in a sense be the high tide that raises all boats.

-With the help of the Nova Scotia Provincial Lotteries and Casino Corporation’s Support4Culture program, which is funded by the sale of designated ticket lottery products, Smith was able to experience an artist development program in the city at the heart of the world’s music business, Nashville.
+With the help of the Nova Scotia Gaming Corporation’s Support4Culture program, which is funded by the sale of designated ticket lottery products, Smith was able to experience an artist development program in the city at the heart of the world’s music business, Nashville.

 “I thank God for the grant,” smiles Smith, “I’m so grateful that Support4Culture came through for me, and that I was able to go and experience this.”